OpenNMT/OpenNMT-py/README.md

 Note that the task-mix weight schedule currently counts data minibatches, not parameter updates.
 This is relevant when using gradient accumulation or multi-GPU training.
-E.g. with gradient accumulated over 4 minibatches, to change mixing distribution after 40k parameter updates the training conf mixing weight schedule needs to be set to [160000].
+E.g. with gradient accumulated over 4 minibatches, to change mixing distribution after 40k parameter updates the mixing weight schedule in the training data config needs to be set to [160000].

 #### Heavy processing in the data loader